 Wedding Bar Tab Calculator: Open Bar vs. Cash Bar Cost

 Enter guest count, reception hours, drinks-per-hour, and the per-drink cost.
-The calculator shows your total for full open bar, beer and wine only, limited bar with signature cocktails, and cash bar — plus what your guests would collectively spend at a cash bar.
+The calculator shows your total for full open bar, beer-and-wine only, limited bar with signature cocktails, and cash bar β plus what your guests would collectively spend at a cash bar.

 The bar is the second-biggest line after food